CHARAN-NALAKALASALA/CharanProject/README.md

 # CharanProject
-Task: a website that helps to track the different items we have for sale.
+Task: a website that helps to track different items we have for sale.

 Frontend : ASP.Net MVC(3 hrs)
 Backend : C#(2 hrs)